 A critical aspect of our examination of SJPD use of force was to assess its force applications across different racial categories.
 Figure 11 presents the trend lines of the count of community members each month involved in a use of force event in total and by race.
 San José community members experienced a monthly average of 56.8 use of force events from March 2017 to February 2021; whereas the monthly average amount of face-to-face police-community interactions resulting from a call for service was 6,812 (or, stated another way, one use of force event for every 119.9 interactions).
 The overall trend line for the data (depicted as the black-dotted line in Figure 11) shows a slight decline in the amount of community members involved in a use of force event across the review period; however, much of that decline is likely a result of fewer community contacts due to the COVID-19 pandemic (see Section 4 for a more detailed analysis).
-The trend lines also show relatively flat distributions of use of force across the racial categories, with Hispanics experiencing an average of roughly 32 use of force events per month, white community members experiencing about 12 events per month on average, Black community members experiencing about 8 per month, Asians experiencing 4 per month, and individuals of other or unknown races experiencing roughly 1 use of force event per month.
+The trend lines also show relatively flat distributions of use of force events per month, white community members experiencing an average of roughly 32 use of force events per month, white community members experiencing about 12 events per month on average, Black community members experiencing roughly 1 use of force event per month.